michmech/plausibility/README.md

 };
 ```

 This means we can no longer use the `modifiability` field as a signal of the fact the kind has already been modified by something.
-We can use the `modifiedBy` field, however: if its value is anything other than `NoProp`, then the kind has already been modified and any further modification makes it implausible.
+Can we use something else?
+Yes we can.
+We can use the `modifiedBy` field: if its value is anything other than `NoProp`, then the kind has already been modified and any further modification makes it implausible.
 So we use that field when computing the plausibility of the output kind:

 ```
 -- fun Mod : Quality -> Kind -> Kind;